raghunandanbhat/1brc/README.md

     for line in f_reader:
       # aggregate values here
   ```
-- This avoids loading the entire file into the memory at once.
+- This avoids loading the entire file into the memory all at once.
 ---
 #### Attempt 2
 - Processing the file as chunks, each chunk with 100 million lines.
 Took 319 seconds.